aktnk/slack-word-count-bot/README.md

 You must have your account of the Heroku.
 And you must have installed the Heroku CLI on your PC.
+And you must have added a bot integration on your slack team.
 1. Clone this repository on your PC.
     ```
     $ git clone https://github.com/aktnk/slack-word-count-bot.git